little-fort/booster-bot/README.md

 This is only intended for use with the Steam version of Marvel SNAP on Windows 10/11.
 No additional third-party software is required.

+Game should be run in fullscreen mode for best results.
+Although the bot *can* function in windowed mode, performance becomes very inconsistent.

 ## Getting Started

 ### Simple